Off Hwy 76 - outside of Laurens, SC

 My oldest daughter and myself enjoying great food.

-I programmed my GPS for Belton, SC and headed off.
+SC and headed off.
 Belton was only some 20 miles up the road and found the sign as I pulled into town.
 Ten successes made for a good day.
 I stop to fill up my water supply and then headed for home.
 About twenty miles up the road I started feeling like I had forgotten something so I pulled over and checked my rally pack for my rally flag.
 DAMN … it was not there.
 I turned around and found my flag right where I left it … hanging on the Belton town sign.

 Home was a little over two hours away and I made it home without any other problems.